 Most Plausible Explanation Of Dark Circles

-Traditional treatment for under eye issues is lower eyelid surgery.
-Unfortunately this surgery is seldom appropriate for the under eye hollow/dark circle.
+Traditional under eye bag treatment is lower eyelid surgery.
+Unfortunately, this surgery is seldom appropriate for the under eye hollow/dark circle.
 When there is herniated orbital fat, the fat can be transposed to provide volume in the under eye dark circle area.
 For the right individual, this is an excellent surgical strategy to address the dark circle.

-Due to the limitations of standard lower eyelid surgery, midface surgery maybe recommended as an alternative approach.
+Due to the limitations of standard lower eyelid surgery, midface surgery may be recommended as an alternative approach.
 Midface surgery means different things to different surgeons.
 For some, midface surgery entails mobilizing the cheek soft tissue from a subperiosteal plane deep to the bone covering and lifting from behind the hairline.
-These very aggressive surgeries gained popularity in the mid 1990’s.
-However, surgeons have generally moved away from this type surgeries with some exceptions.
+These very aggressive surgeries gained popularity in the mid 1990s.
+However, surgeons have generally moved away from this type of surgeries with some exceptions.
 The biggest reason was persistent swelling and unsatisfactory cosmetic results despite a very big surgical effort.

 Another approach that gained popularity in the 1990’s and continues to be immensely popular is fat grafting.
 For many reasons, this surgery has a lot of problems.
 For the most part, it is a highly unforgiving surgery.
 Even small clumps of grafted fat can show up as a lump or bump.
 Unlike hyaluronic acid fillers, there is no simple way to adjust a lump from grafted fat.
 Much of this fat is associated with scar tissue that can’t be adjusted in a simple way.
 Steroid injections can result in atrophy and a dent.
 When you gain weight, the grafted fat gains weight.
 There is no simple way to remove this volume when it is causing a problem.
 In some cases, there is no reliable way of surgically removing the grafted fat without causing further harm.